STUDIO INSCRIPTION: #1 JUDY GARLAND

 Notes:

-The rubber top lift on each shoe was put on by MGM, replacing the leather top lift applied by the manufacturer.
+The rubber top lifts on each shoe were added by MGM, replacing the original leather top lifts installed by the manufacturer.

 Current location: